JanIIISobieski/GitFundamentals/README.md

 5. PyCharm and Spyder will be the python compilers of choice
 6. Used [git essentials] course on Lynda for python
 7. Course from above covered branching and merging as well
-8. Still having trouble getting to the Slack
+8. Still having trouble accessing Slack
-9. In progress
+9. Complete
+   Created README.md and committed it
+   Edited README.md
+   Pushed to GitHub repo
+   Created new branch
+   Created .gitignore in new branch
+   Merged new branch into local master
+   Pushed to GitHub repo

 [git essentials]: https://www.lynda.com/Git-tutorials/Introduction/100222/111245-4.html?autoplay=true